 + PRO: English is widely spoken

 English is taught to a high standard in most schools in India.
 So, especially in a more cosmopolitan city like Delhi, expats shouldn’t face much of a language barrier.
-Expats should find that most people in Delhi can communicate fairly well in English.
+Most people in Delhi can communicate fairly well in English.

 - CON: Patriarchal society